SANdood/Ecobee/README.md

     * If debugLevel is set to 3 or lower in the SmartApp, the "Last Poll" date and time is not sent; instead the thermostat devices' UI will show polling status as Succeeded/Incomplete/Failed.
 Changing the debugLevel in the SmartApp will dynamically cause the child thermostat(s) to begin displaying date of last poll;

+* <b>New Smart Zone helper app</b>
+ * Smart Zone attempts to have ALL zones on a single HVAC synchronize their circulation schedule, so that the HVAC fan isn't run independently for each zone (thereby reducing electricity demand).
+Any time the 'master' zone is running 'fan only', Smart Zone will turn on the fans in the slave zone(s).
+When the master switches to 'idle', 'heat' or 'cool', the slave program is resumed. (still needs logic to return the slave zone to it's previously running program, if any).
 * <b>User Interface Enhancements</b>
   * Thermostat devices
     * For systems with heat pumps, multiple heating stages and/or multiple cooling stages, the thermostat device UI will show which device (heat pump/emergency heat) or stage (heat 1/heat 2/cool 1/cool 2) is in operation.
 Single-stage, non-heat pump devices will show only heating/cooling, and heat pump configurations will properly identify auxHeat as "emergency" heat in the UI;